jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 While Vue vs React is a matter of preference, or requirements of your project, using Apollo Server over Express.js -->

+Congratulations!
+Now, you know how to build web apps with MARN stack!

 You can find entire code in this github repo: [https://github.com/jj09/marn](https://github.com/jj09/marn).

 To learn more about Apollo Server, checkout [Apollo docs](https://www.apollographql.com/docs/).
 It's pretty good!